 Because we may need to raise additional capital in the future to continue to expand our business and our research and development activities, among other things, we may conduct additional equity offerings.
 If we or our stockholders sell substantial amounts of our common stock (including shares issued upon the exercise of options and warrants) in the public market, the market price of our common stock could fall.
-For example, in November 2017 investment entities affiliated with Goldman, Sachs & Co. sold 15,000,000 shares of our commons stock in a registered public offering, and such entities may sell additional shares in the future.
 A decline in the market price of our common stock could make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.